LATEST CHAIR’S REPORT ……. Click Here

 We are the successor’s to the original Harlesden Peoples Community Council HPCC (founders of Bridge Park).

-We have come together with the specific aim of establishing the communities’ interest in Bridge Park and to ensure we have a say in the control, development and future of the Land.
+We have come together with the specific aim of establishing the communities’ interest in ensuring we have a say in the control, development and future of the land of Bridge Park.

-BPCC is made up of members from the local community, skilled volunteers, business people and users of Bridge Park, who intend to setup as the BPCC Charity (CIO), to hold the Bridge Park development assets after our successful case, along with the outcome of any negotiations with Brent………….. click to read more of full update
+BPCC is made up of members from the local community, skilled volunteers, business people and users of Bridge Park, who have set up as the BPCC Charity (CIO), to hold the Bridge Park development assets after our successful case, along with the outcome of any negotiations with Brent………….. click to read more of full update

 Please donate: Visit: www.gofundme.com/bridgepark